o1-labs-XT/mastermind-zkApp/README.md

   - It is automatically called when you deploy your zkApp with the zkApp CLI for the first time.
   - It is not called during contract upgrades or subsequent deployments.
   - The base `init()` method initializes provable types like `Field`, `UInt8` to `0`, and the `Bool` type to `Bool(false)`, as it's a wrapper around a field with a value of `0`.
-  - Note that you cannot pass arguments to the `init` method of a `SmartContract`.
+  - Note that you cannot pass arguments to the `init` base method of a `SmartContract`.

 - Since the custom initialization method can be called by anyone at any time, refer to the [Security Considerations](https://github.com/o1-labs-XT/mastermind-zkApp?tab=readme-ov-file#initialize-must-be-called-first-and-only-once) in Level 1 to ensure it is implemented securely.